Blind Folly

-Blind Folly is a 1939 British comedy film directed by Reginald Denham and starring Clifford Mollison, Lilli Palmer, and Leslie Perrins.
-The screenplay concerns a man who inherits a nightclub that belonged to his brother but soon discovers that it is the headquarters for a dangerous criminal gang.
+Blind Folly (also known as Money For Nothing) is a 1939 British comedy film directed by Reginald Denham and starring Clifford Mollison, Lilli Palmer, and Leslie Perrins.
+It was written by John Hunter and H. F. Maltby, and was made at Walton Studios as a quota quickie.
+A man inherits a nightclub that belonged to his brother but soon discovers that it is the headquarters for a dangerous criminal gang.